 The following materials in PDF format are available for downloading:

-PaintCare held a number of retail-focused webinars in January to provide an overview of the program, review the responsibility of retailers under the law, and provide retailers an opportunity to ask questions.
+PaintCare held a number of retail-focused webinars before the program began to provide an overview of the program, review the responsibilities of retailers under the law, and provide retailers an opportunity to ask questions.
 Slides from the webinar are available here.
-Additional webinars will be held in June.
-Please check back at this site for dates and registration information.

 Partnering with PaintCare

 PaintCare welcomes partnerships with municipal agencies, especially those that operate household hazardous waste collection programs, landfills and transfer stations.
 PaintCare covers the cost of paint storage bins, paint transportation and recycling, and public outreach and education.
 There is no monetary compensation for operations or labor costs associated with serving as a drop-off site.
-To learn more, please see the following factsheet and interest form.
+To learn more, please see the following factsheets and interest forms.

 Connecticut’s PaintCare Program is a result of Public Act 11-24 passed in 2011 and signed by Governor Malloy.
 The Connecticut Department of Energy and Environmental Protection (DEEP) is the agency overseeing implementation of the new law

-Per statute, PaintCare submitted a Program Plan to the Connecticut Department of Energy and Environmental Protection (DEEP) by March 1, 2013.
+PaintCare submitted a Program Plan to the Connecticut Department of Energy and Environmental Protection (DEEP) on March 1, 2013.
 The Program Plan provides details on how postconsumer paint is to be collected, transported, recycled and processed at its end-of-life, as well as how public education and outreach will be used to promote proper purchasing, using up remaining paint, and properly recycling or disposing of unwanted paint.
-After receiving input from DEEP, the revised plan was submitted on April 25 and approved on May 1.
+After receiving input from DEEP, the plan was revised and resubmitted on April 25 and approved on May 1.

 Registering Your Company and Brands/Products

-Manufacturers of architectural coatings will fulfill obligations of the Connecticut Paint Stewardship law if they participate in the PaintCare Program.
+Manufacturers of architectural coatings fulfill their obligations of the Connecticut Paint Stewardship Law if they participate in the PaintCare Program.
 The PaintCare program is funded by a per-container assessment fee (“PaintCare Recovery Fee”) paid by architectural paint manufacturers to PaintCare based on their sales in Connecticut.
 The fees fund all aspects of the required program.
-The following documents provide additional information of interest to manufacturers about the Connecticut Paint Stewardship Law and PaintCare program:
+The following documents provide additional information of interest to manufacturers about the Connecticut Paint Stewardship Law and the PaintCare Program:

 Lists of Manufacturers and Brands

 PaintCare maintains a list of registered manufacturers and brands.
-Brands not registered with the PaintCare program may not be sold in California.
+Brands not registered with the PaintCare program may not be sold in Connecticut.
 Retailers use these lists to verify that they are only selling registered architectural coatings.
-CalRecycle uses these lists to conduct compliance audits and enforcement.
+The State of Connecticut uses these lists to conduct compliance audits and enforcement.